momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

 ## Evaluate

-Once the hardest part `parse` is done, the rest is remarkably simple!
-Before talking about the implementation, let's get started with test:
+After conquering the challenging part of `parse`, the remainder is surprisingly straightforward!
+Before delving into the implementation, let's get started with a test:

 ```rs
 #[test]